Vehicle registration plates of Mongolia

+Vehicle registration plates of Mongolia consist of four digits (including leading zeroes) and three Cyrillic letters.
+The design is reminiscent of the Soviet standard for licence plates in the former USSR (GOST 3207-77), some of which had four digits and three letters.

-Since 2001, the appearance of plates has changed - these must now contain the national symbol (the "Soyombo") in red, to the left of the numbers, and - between the digits and letters - the Mongolian oval (MNG).
+The design was updated in 2001 to include the national symbol (the "Soyombo") in red to the left of the numbers, and – between the digits and letters – the Mongolian IDL 'MNG' in an oval (despite 'MGL' being the official international identifier).

-Recently, Mongolian vehicle plates used Calibri typeface replaced former DIN 1451 since 2018.
+Since about 2018, many newly-produced licence plates have used the Roboto typeface in lieu of DIN 1451.

 The first two letters of the three-letter suffix indicate the province (or aimag in Mongolian) where the vehicle was registered: